naman14310/Interview_Prep/Subjects/OOPS/Class and Objects.md

-## Memory Allocation of Objects
+## @ Memory Allocation of Objects
-Usually, C program has four memory sections: heap, stack, data, code.
+Usually, C/C++ program has four memory sections: heap, stack, data, code.

 1. **Heap:** This memory is unused and can be used to dynamically allocate the memory at runtime.
 It is applied and freed by programmer.
 2. **Stack:** Store function’s parameter and local variant in a function.
 It is system’s responsibility to apply and free the space.